 There is a common belief that functional appeals are more effective in B2B marketing.
-However, research reveals that emotional attachment is important for B2B businesses too.
+However, research reveals that emotional attachment is vital for B2B businesses too.

 Scholars recommend integrating emotionally appealing elements into B2B tweets.
 A sustainable advantage over competitors can only be established by a combination of emotional and functional appeals.